nilavanraj/react-native-multiple-launch-icon/README.md

 # react-native-multiple-launch-icon

- multiple launch icon for react native
+ multiple launch icon for react native (Only for Android)

 ## Installation